17 Top-Rated Weekend Getaways from London

 5. Edinburgh, Scotland

 Just over an hour's flight north of London is another capital city worth exploring: Edinburgh.
-Sure, you could take the train, but the nearly five-hour journey will mean less time to explore the top points of interest in the Scottish capital.
+While driving or taking the train from London to Edinburgh is also possible, the five-plus hour journey will mean less time to explore the top points of interest in the Scottish capital.

 Topping your list of must-see attractions is majestic Edinburgh Castle, which is easy to get to on foot from most centrally located hotels and B&Bs.
 You can expect to spend the best part of a day exploring the castle, and longer if you plan on seeing the many displays of historic artifacts, such as the impressive collection of crown jewels.